altheaden/mache/docs/developers_guide/quick_start.md

 ## Code styling and linting

 `mache` uses `pre-commit` to lint incoming code when you make a commit (as long as you have your environment set up correctly), and on GitHub whenever you make a pull request to the `mache` repository.
 Linting makes sure your code follows the formatting guidelines of PEP8, and cleans up additional things like whitespace at the end of files.

 The first time you set up the `mache_dev` environment, you will need to set up `pre-commit`.
 This is done by running:

 ```bash
 pre-commit install
 ```

 You only need to do this once when you create the `mache_dev` environment.
 If you create a new version of `mache_dev`, then you will need to run it again.

-When you run `git commit <filename>`, `pre-commit` will automatically lint your code before commiting.
+When you run `git commit <filename>`, `pre-commit` will automatically lint your code before committing.
 Some formatting will be updated by `pre-commit` automatically, in which case it will terminate the commit and inform you of the change.
 Then you can run `git commit <filename>` again to continue the linting process until your commit is successful.
-Some changes need to be made manually, such as inconsistent varialbe types.
+Some changes need to be made manually, such as inconsistent variable types.
 When this happens, you must update the file to `pre-commit`'s standards, and then attempt to re-commit the file.

 Internally, `pre-commit`  uses [flake8](https://flake8.pycqa.org/en/latest/) to check PEP8 compliance, [isort](https://pycqa.github.io/isort/) to sort, check and format imports, [flynt](https://github.com/ikamensh/flynt) to change any format strings to f-strings, and [mypy](https://mypy-lang.org/) to check for consistent variable types.
 An example error might be:

 ```bash